zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/5/_index.md

 You need to make sure that no other process can change the INI file.

 Imagine that a co-worker manually changes <code class="file-path">settings.ini</code> by replacing 'hello chef' with 'hello robots'.
-Go ahead and change your copy through your text editor.
+Go ahead and change your copy of <code class="file-path">settings.ini</code> through your text editor.
 Or you can change the file from the command line like this.

 ```ps
 # ~\chef-repo